kevinberonilla/jquery-quick-modal/README.md

 ---

-#### Modifying the Souce Code
+#### Using Custom Prefixes

-Included in the package are Sass source source files (with a variable for managing custom prefixed classes and ids) and Gulp build scripts.
+Included in the package are Sass source files (with a variable for managing custom prefixed classes and ids) and Gulp build scripts.
 Be sure to use the `prefix` option in the plugin to support your custom prefix.